 Scale up “new skilling” in IT

 Embark on pilots with select emerging technologies and periodically review and prioritize the skills required to fully scale them.
-IT leaders should make addressing skills gaps an ongoing excercise.
+U.K. IT leaders should be prepared to make addressing skills gaps an ongoing exercise.

 Be creative in building talent ecosystems